-Let's take a look at the three core elements that make up a 3D Object in Three.js: Geometry, Materials, and Mesh.
+Let's explore the three core elements that make up 3D objects in Three.js: Geometry, Materials, and Mesh.

 What is Geometry?

-Geometry is the set of vertices, faces, and lines that define the shape of a 3D object. in simple terms, think of it as the "skeleton" of a 3D object. consider the example code below
+Geometry defines the shape of a 3D object through a collection of vertices, faces, and lines.
+Simply put, you can think of it as the 'skeleton' of a 3D object.
+Let's look at the example code below.

 const geometry = new THREE.BufferGeometry();